Creative Recovery: Frames of Mind’s Fight for Sustainable Mental Health Support

 Formerly known as Salmagundi Films, the organisation uses animation and filmmaking to support people experiencing mental health challenges.
-In an interview over Microsoft Teams, co founders Bo Chapman and Zoe Flynn described both the impact of their work and the instability that defines it.
+In an interview over Microsoft Teams, co-founders Bo Chapman and Zoe Flynn described both the impact of their work and the instability that defines it.

-That evidence has not translated into stability.
+But that evidence has not translated into stability.

 “We thought by now it might be a regular thing and people would say, ‘Hey, come and work on this ward,’” Flynn said.
 “It’s not as easy as that.”